 Will Pigg is a freelance illustrator, paper crafter, screen printer, moving images maker, pictures, narratives, stop-motion funnery, designer, music, and any other.
 Jacob McAlister is an illustrator, teacher, actor, and singer in Central Florida.
 Check them out here

 Jaime Torraco of Kittens of Industry, Fine Artist

 Jaime Torraco (aka JaimeKittens) brings you “Art for the Sunshine Noir”.
 Kittens Of Industry creates paintings, drawings, and prints large and small.
-Her art is mostly made with pencils, fine lined pens, acrylic paints and the occasional watercolor / gouache action.
-The subject matter is cutely morose, magical, hilarious, peculiar and full of imaginative story.
+Her art is mostly made with pencils, fine-lined pens, acrylic paints and the occasional watercolor/gouache action.
+The subject matter is cutely morose, magical, hilarious, peculiar, and full of an imaginative story.
 Elven girls, ice cream cones, sugar skulls, cats and other animals combine in an organized chaos of color and clean line work to build new worlds for viewers to explore.
 Check her out here

 Morgan Wilson of Lux Nova Studio, Fine Artist

 Morgan is a fine artist, painter, fabricator, and creator of artastic things with a dark twist.
 I really liked her rendition of Maleficent.
 Her logo sign was pretty rad too.
 Check her out here

 Dredmore Plunder is a leather maker to pirate and medieval enthusiasts.
 He crafts accessories, home goods and even crafted a mug for the Hound of Game of Thrones.
 Check him out here